dvjones89/sheldon/README.md

 Recall Cue For File/Folder: git
 ```

-Sheldon will move the original file/directory into his data directory and symlink back to it's original location.
+Sheldon will move the original file/directory into his data directory (defaults to `~/sheldon`) and symlink back to it's original location.
 ```shell
 ls -al ~ | grep .gitconfig
 .gitconfig -> /Users/dave/sheldon/git/.gitconfig
 ```
+Keep Sheldon's data directory synchronised across all your devices using your tool of choice, Dropbox, Google Drive, BTSync.

 #### Recall your files on other machines (sheldon recall)
-Use Dropbox / RSync / Whatever to copy Sheldon's data directory onto your new machine.
-Sheldon's `recall` command will symlink the file from the data directory to it's correct location on the filesystem:
+Sheldon's `recall` command will symlink the file from the data directory to it's correct location on any filesystem (even under different home directories):

 ```shell
 sheldon recall git